khulnasoft-lab/design.khulnasoft.com/contents/brand/overview.md

 - **Human** - We are a people-first company with a community-centric product.
 We strive for open and approachable designs that prioritize inclusivity, accessibility, and transparency.
 - **Reliable** - We maintain a consistent brand image that reinforces our trustworthiness and echoes the efficiency and productivity our product and company are known for.
-- **Dynamic** - We are risk-takers that have paved the way with a comprehensive DevOps Platform.
+- **Dynamic** - We are risk-takers that have paved the way with a comprehensive DevSecOps Platform.
 We create modern and innovative designs where multiple pieces work together to tell a meaningful story.
 - **Clear** - We streamline the complex and show intricate concepts in a minimal way.
 We aim for simplified designs and messaging that are confident, clean, and informative, keeping many audiences in mind.

 ## Tone of voice